nanditaradha/Project_TV_Script_Generation/README.md

 * After Training the neural network on the preprocessed data, Achieved loss rate of 3.16(which is < 3.5) after 10 epochs.

 # Model Implementation
-* The trained and saved Neural Network was then used to generate a new, "fake" Seinfeld TV script
+* The trained and saved Neural Network was then used to generate a new, "fake" Seinfeld TV script.

+# Topics Related To The Project
+* Recurrent Neural Networks
+* Tensorflow
+* Forward And Backward Propogation
+* Embeddings
+* Word2Vector